“We Need New Voices, New Storytellers”: The Animation Roundtable

-Six pros — Sony Pictures Animation president Kristine Belson, Brad Bird ('Incredibles 2'), Rich Moore ('Ralph Breaks the Internet'), Latifa Ouaou ('The Grinch'), Bonne Radford ('Smallfoot') and Peter Ramsey ('Spider-Man: Into the Spider-Verse') — gathered to discuss the impact of #MeToo on the toon trade, why actors should "consider animators their brethren" and whether the 'Lion King' reboot is actually an animated film.
+Sony Pictures Animation president Kristine Belson, Brad Bird ('Incredibles 2'), Rich Moore ('Ralph Breaks the Internet'), Latifa Ouaou ('The Grinch'), Bonne Radford ('Smallfoot') and Peter Ramsey ('Spider-Man: Into the Spider-Verse') — gathered for The Hollywood Reporter's Animation Roundtable.

 Although they often inhabit fantasy realms, animated features aren’t necessarily about escaping from the real world.
 The new Spider-Man: Into the Spider-Verse reflects multicultural realities and Incredibles 2 is built upon questions about marriage and family life.
 And behind the scenes, the animation industry has experienced its own #MeToo and Time’s Up moments during the past year.
 At the same time, more young women are learning the craft, even if few have yet broken into the directing ranks.
 To take the industry’s temperature, six animation pros gathered Oct.
 1 at Redbird in Los Angeles.
 They included Kristine Belson, 54, president of Sony Pictures Animation; Brad Bird, 62, director, Disney/Pixar’s Incredibles 2; Rich Moore, 55, director, Disney’s Ralph Breaks the Internet; Latifa Ouaou, 47, executive producer of Illumination’s The Grinch; Bonne Radford, producer of Warner Animation Group’s Smallfoot; and Peter Ramsey, 55, director, Sony Pictures Animation’s Spider-Man: Into the Spider-Verse.